Chicago Marriage Visa Lawyer

 Exploring Marriage-Based Visas

-Marriage-based visas are a means to unite families in the United States.
-There are several visa types within this category, each of which serves a different purpose and caters to specific situations and relationships.
+Marriage-based visas are a means to unite or reunite families in the United States.
+There are several visa types within this category, each serving a different purpose.

 Spousal Visa (CR1 Visa)